NachoColl/blockchain-web-services/docs/index.md

 ### Raising Adoption

-Blockchain ecosystem is still too complex for mass adoption, as a few examples, starting a blockchain journey today requires to:
+Blockchain ecosystem is still too complex for mass adoption, starting a blockchain journey today requires at least to:

  <ul class="fa-ul">
     <li><span class="fa-li"><i class="fa-regular fa-square"></i></span>build from scratch Smart Contracts that may already be available in the market,</li>